 Create a configuration file that customizes the navigation area of Process Central and describes the forms, tasks, and reports that are deployed.
-See Creating an Process Central Configuration File.
+See "Creating a Process Central Configuration File" on page 503.

 - Create a process request form so that users can start a process by submitting a form.
-See Creating a Process Central Process Form. - Create a report See Creating Reports for Process Server and Central. - Create an HTML rendering for a task in a People activity.
+See "Creating a Process Central Process Form" on page 495. - Create a report See Chapter 34, "Process Server and Process Central Reports" on page 520. - Create an HTML rendering for a task in a People activity.
 See Providing Renderings for Task Clients in the Human Tasks section of this help.